00JIMMY00/Grad_Doc/Book.md

 **Performance:**

-* PaLM’s API is reasonably fast, but does have network latency and queue.
+* Gemini’s API is reasonably fast, but does have network latency and queue.
 Perhaps an answer in a second or two.
 * DeepSeek’s performance depends on hardware and quantization.
 On CPU might be >5 seconds for an answer.
 On GPU (like Colab’s T4 maybe) could be 1-2 seconds.
 It’s okay if not immediate, as long as within acceptable user wait (\~few seconds).
 * If performance was not ideal, we could scale by having multiple processes or threads.
 But since our use is interactive, we focus on one at a time usage.

 **Resilience:**

-* We might have a fallback: if PaLM fails (maybe due to outage or key expired), we could attempt to use DeepSeek automatically.
-Not sure if we implemented that, but it’s conceptually possible (try PaLM, except Exception: log and use local).
+* We might have a fallback: if Gemini fails (maybe due to outage or key expired), we could attempt to use DeepSeek automatically.
+Not sure if we implemented that, but it’s conceptually possible (try Gemini, except Exception: log and use local).
 * That would ensure an answer, albeit maybe less polished.

 **Wrap-up:**
 This component of our stack – the LLMs – is what actually **generates** the human-readable answer.
 The rest of the stack (FastAPI, Postgres/pgvector, Cohere embeddings) prepares the data such that the LLM can do a better job.
 Without the LLM, we’d just have retrieval (like a search engine listing relevant text).
 Without retrieval, the LLM might hallucinate.
 Together, they produce correct, contextual answers.

 We demonstrated flexibility in our stack by not being married to a single LLM.
-Today it’s PaLM and DeepSeek; tomorrow it could be OpenAI GPT-4 or Anthropic’s Claude or a new open model.
+Today it’s Gemini and DeepSeek; tomorrow it could be OpenAI GPT-4 or Anthropic’s Claude or a new open model.
 By abstracting the “LLM integration” behind a simple interface (function or class), the rest of the system remains unchanged when swapping this out.
 This modular design is a strength of our tech stack choices, making the system future-proof in an environment where new LLMs are released frequently.

 ### 5.5.
 Frontend Framework (Web Interface)